BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 ### Greater Tourmaline Desert

 If you want to just blaze through the story, head straight up in the desert until you reach an area with tons of trains, then complete the 1R253 Scrapyard section and proceed from there.
-There are tons and tons of actually good Pokémon and items that become available around the desert, so we'll spend a while exploring side areas for now.
+There are tons and tons of actually good Pokemon and items that become available around the desert, so we'll spend a while exploring side areas for now.

 Tourmaline Desert is HUGE: I'll briefly explain my approach to 100% completion in the desert.
-Note that this doesn't matter much if you're not going out of your way to collect all the hidden items, so you can just grab the items and Pokémon that you want and ignore the complications.
+Note that this doesn't matter much if you're not going out of your way to collect all the hidden items, so you can just grab the items and Pokemon that you want and ignore the complications.

 There are actually 4 versions of the main, large Desert map depending on where the desert's oasis currently is, which is randomly determined to start.
 Each of these four maps has its own set of hidden items as well.